inorganik/countUp.js/README.md

-  scrollSpyDelay?: number; // delay (ms) after target comes into view scrollSpyOnce?: boolean; // run only once onCompleteCallback?: () => any; // gets called when animation completes }
+  scrollSpyDelay?: number; // delay (ms) after target comes into view scrollSpyOnce?: boolean; // run only once onCompleteCallback?: () => any; // gets called when animation completes flaps?: boolean // digits are flaps thanks to Marcel Soler flapDuration?: number // flap animation in seconds, flapDelay?: number // delay last digit in animation, in seconds, 0 to deactivate }
 ```